5 Most Effective Powerbait Rigs For Multiple Methods

 About My Powerbait Rig Setup

-I’ll be honest with you, I treat power bait like any other bait that I use.
-Therefore, these rigs can be used for spawn bags, worms, minnows, or whatever you want.
-These rigs are proven to be very effective and are used by me and other guides and countless experienced anglers.
+I treat power bait like any other bait that I use.
+Therefore, these rigs can be used for spawn bags, worms, minnows, or whatever bait that I want.
+These rigs are proven to be very effective and are used by other guides and countless experienced anglers.

-Tweak them as you need for the conditions you fish, but these are exactly how I rig them when I’m guiding and when I’m fishing for fun.
+Tweak them as you need for the conditions and size of fish in your area, but these are exactly how I rig them when I’m guiding and when I’m fishing for fun.

 Float fishing in rivers and in lakes is probably my most effective method for catching fish.